mrodrig/tag-cloud/README.md

 ## Features

 - HTML Tag Cloud Generation
+- Customizable HTML Classes
+- Ability to add additional attributes to each HTML entity created
+- Randomization to keep the tag cloud interesting
 - Classes of the form 'bucket1' to allow for easy CSS styling and customization
 - Ability to serve the generated HTML out via a route